 “Because contests are a pain to manage,” you might answer.
 Or “Everybody starts out on fire, but then they forget all about the contest.”
 Or “It always ends up setting salespeople against one another and causing arguments.”
-Or “Matt wins every time, so no one else bothers with it.”
+Or maybe it’s “Matt wins every time, so no one else bothers with it.”

 10 Sales Contest Dos and Don’ts

 - Do create both individual and team incentives.
 You want to engage a salesperson’s need to be the best with a contest, but you also want to energize your team, as a team.
-One of the best ways to achieve both is to reward both the top-selling individual and the whole team, if it works together to meet a common goal
+One of the best ways to achieve both is to reward both the top-selling individual and the whole team, if it works together to meet a common goal.

 - Do run just one (or at most two) contests at the same time.
-Not only is it more complicated for salespeople, the effort required to manage multiple contests tends to increase exponentially, which exponentially increases the chance you’ll end up with a mess
+Not only is it more complicated for salespeople, the effort required to manage multiple contests tends to increase exponentially, which exponentially increases the chance you’ll end up with a mess.

 - Don’t set it and forget it.
 Printing a flyer and posting it in the breakroom is not enough.
-Send memos, have progress meetings and mention the contest whenever you can to keep it front and center with salespeople
+Send memos, have progress meetings and mention the contest whenever you can to keep it front and center with salespeople.

 - Do have good prizes.
 Cash is good.
 Gift cards are good.
 Cars and trips?
 Definitely good.
 Sports or concert tickets?
 Maybe, depending on the team.
 T-shirts?
-No…just no
+No…just no!

 - Do add fuel to the fire.
 A great way to drive even better results during a contest is to give salespeople a limited-time incentive to offer your customers, such as deferred payment financing or free installation.
-Customers buy more, salespeople sell more and everyone gets just that much more excited and motivated
+Customers buy more, salespeople sell more and everyone gets just that much more excited and motivated.

 - Don’t forget your non-sales staff.
-They like to win stuff, too
+They like to win stuff, too!

 Interested in boosting sales contest excitement and results with a financing promotion?
 Talk to us – we’ll be happy to help!